Quick Guide To Preservatives

 You can't substitute a preservative.
 If you don't have one, please purchase one, or rather make a different product that does not contain aqueous components.

-Are Preservatives Safe?
+Are Preservatives Bad for You?

-Like various products over the decades, preservatives have gotten themselves a bit of a bad rap.
 Studies have shown that substances which release formaldehydes and parabens can be harmful if exposure is sustained over long periods of time.
-Some preservatives do contain these substances and we call them ‘nasty’ chemicals (to distinguish between other chemicals that are perfectly fine: remember everything is made up of chemicals).
-But not all preservatives are created equal.
+Some preservatives do contain these substances and we call them 'nasty' chemicals (to distinguish between other chemicals that are perfectly fine: remember everything is made up of chemicals).
+These are the preservatives to avoid.

-Preservatives that are safe for use in natural and organic cosmetics are less likely to give anyone a reaction and are made of substances which are natural, and so are considered ‘safer’.
-Preservatives are very necessary and all preservatives on the market will have been tested for safety.
 Some people may have a bad reaction to a certain preservative in the same way that someone who is allergic to peanuts will react badly to peanuts.
-It doesn’t make peanuts unsafe.
+It doesn't make peanuts unsafe.
 So people should try to avoid those preservatives which are produced from nasty chemicals in order to reduce the potential for a bad reaction or any possible exposure to bad substances.

-This links to the question above.
-Like many ingredients, there are good preservatives and bad preservatives.
-Some preservatives are more prone to irritate skins or contain nasty chemicals in them, so we only stock ones that are considered safe for natural and organic cosmetics.
+Note: We only stock ones that are considered safe for natural and organic cosmetics.
 All the preservatives you see on our website are considered safe.

 Are Preservatives Vegan, GMO-free?